SoyYLo/Week1Challenge/README.md

 My first challenge requires me to look at a starter code and modify the code to refactor and make more accessible and cleaner.
 Thank you for ReadingME:)

+## Code Source

+The starter code was given to me for this assignment in Gitlab from my instructor for the University of Texas at Autin Coding Bootcamp Course.
+The starter code included an original index.html and style.css that I worked to modify to complete the assignment requirements.

 ## Link

 https://soyylo.github.io/Week1Challenge/